Kevin Doets: 2025

-At the 2025 PDC World Darts Championship, Doets defeated Dutch compatriot Noa-Lynn van Leuven 3–1 in the first round.
+At the 2025 World Championship, Doets defeated Dutch compatriot Noa-Lynn van Leuven 3–1 in the first round.
 This win set up a second-round tie with Michael Smith, a rematch of their meeting the previous year.
 With the pair level at 2–2, Doets and Smith entered a deciding set tiebreaker where the match had to be won by two clear legs.
 Doets eventually won the final set 6–4 in legs in a major upset, eliminating the second seed and former World Champion.
 Doets won his third round match against Krzysztof Ratajski 4–3, surviving four match darts from Ratajski to progress to the last 16.
 He was eliminated after a 4–3 loss to Chris Dobey.

 Doets qualified for the World Masters after wins over Andy Boulton, Radek Szagański and Dylan Slevin in the preliminary rounds.
 He was beaten in a deciding leg by Peter Wright in the first round.

+2026

+Doets opened the 2026 World Championship with wins over Matthew Dennant and David Munyua.
+In the third round, he won six consecutive legs to defeat Nathan Aspinall 4–3.
+Reaching the last 16 for the second straight year, he was eliminated in a 4–1 defeat to Luke Humphries.

+At the European Darts Trophy in March, Doets achieved the highest three-dart average in the tournament's history, averaging 117.12 in a 6–0 win over Jonas Masalin.
+The next month, he reached his first European Tour semi-final at the German Darts Grand Prix, which he lost 7–2 to Nathan Aspinall.
+He then achieved his first PDC ranking title at Players Championship 13 in May, winning the final 8–5 against Luke Woodhouse.
+At the Austrian Darts Open six days later, he reached his maiden European Tour final, but lost 8–6 to Josh Rock.
+He made his World Matchplay debut in July, where he was beaten 10–6 by Ross Smith in the first round.
+Doets was a finalist at Players Championship 27, losing 8–6 to Jermaine Wattimena.

+Personal life

+Doets is originally from Almere in the Netherlands.
+He lives in Sweden and has a son.